Isaac Clarke: Portrayal

 The character's fully voiced iteration and more fleshed out personality in Dead Space 2 allowed the developers to explore the character's deteriorating mental health as part of the gameplay atmosphere and integrate it with the overarching narrative.
 Visceral's audio director, Andrew Boyd, brought up "Chapter Ten" from Dead Space 2 as an example of how the level's foreboding ambience and music parallels the character's journey into the depths of his own tortured psyche; the early minutes of the level involve Isaac descending numerous elevators, ramps and stairs to reach a section of the disused Ishimura, the setting of the first game.
 Boyd noted that a jump scare scene, which replicates the sound effects of the Hive Mind ambushing Isaac from the first game and prompts an emotional response from the character, was intended to prompt players to question whether Isaac can trust his own perceptions due to his blurred distinction between reality and imagination as a result of the recurring hallucinations.

 American actor Gunner Wright was cast as Isaac Clarke, with the character's in-game model from Dead Space 2 onwards designed to match Wright's facial features.
 To prepare for the role, Wright was provided with drawings, concept art, back story and notes about the character in addition to the game's script.
 During the motion capture process, Wright wears a lycra suit and a headband attached with motion capture and recording equipment for his facial expressions and body gestures; he was occasionally shown animated snippets of in-game scenes in between filming takes to provide further context for his performance, which served as the basis for the character's in-game actions.
 Wright said the role appealed to him, as he liked portraying ordinary and relatable characters who find themselves forced into extreme circumstances.
 Wright remarked that he is not a gaming enthusiast or gamer himself, though he set a high standard for himself when playing Isaac and took it as seriously as any other acting role.
-A scene where Isaac locks Ellie into a ship which carry her to safety against her consent resonated with Wright from an acting perspective, which he described as "emotional and pivotal".
-He remarked that fan feedback on social media towards his portrayal of the character had been positive, and noted that there are gamers who want a deeper story and well written characters for their video game experiences.
+A scene where Isaac locks Ellie into a ship which carried her to safety against her consent resonated with Wright from an acting perspective, which he described as "emotional and pivotal".
+He remarked that fan feedback on social media towards his portrayal of the character had been positive, and noted that there are gamers who want a deeper story and well written characters for their experiences.